-I grew up in a relatively poor community in Central California called Cutler-Orosi.
+“I grew up in a relatively poor community in Central California called Cutler-Orosi.
 It is a small, densely populated group of towns consisting mostly of migrant farm workers.
 Early on I started playing music.
 I was a guitarist and singer for a band since the age of 13.
 I lived the rock and roll lifestyle until my early twenties.
-By that time I was a high school dropout, with no job experience, and rapidly learning that the life of a rocker isn’t very lucrative.
+By that time I was a high school dropout, with no job experience, and rapidly learning that the life of a rocker isn’t very lucrative.”

-After starting a family, I had to get a real job, and I started selling hotdogs at a local hotdog stand.
+“After starting a family, I had to get a real job, and I started selling hotdogs at a local hotdog stand.
 When my second child was about to be born, I realized that this income wasn’t going to carry me or my family very far.
-So, with the encouragement of my lovely girlfriend (later to become my lovely wife), I went back to school.
+So, with the encouragement of my lovely girlfriend (later to become my lovely wife), I went back to school.”

-I began taking paralegal courses at the local community college.
+“I began taking paralegal courses at the local community college.
 Within two weeks, I was completely hooked: I knew, 100%, that I wanted to be an attorney.
-After getting straight A’s for two years during the paralegal program, I went straight to a law school in Clovis, California.
+After getting straight A’s for two years during the paralegal program, I went straight to a law school in Clovis, California.”

-Law school was very difficult (no big surprise).
+“Law school was very difficult (no big surprise).
 I was working full-time as a paralegal, and I also had a wife and two small kids at home.
-Because of my passion to learn everything I could about the law, I received 5 awards for ranking top in the following classes: Evidence, Advanced Research and Writing, Remedies, Legal Process, Contract Drafting.
+Because of my passion to learn everything I could about the law, I received 5 awards for ranking top in Evidence, Advanced Research and Writing, Remedies, Legal Process, Contract Drafting classes.
 I also received an award for my Pro Bono legal services.
-I was prepared to take one of the toughest exams in any occupation, the Bar exam.
-Many new law school graduates do not pass this exam the first time, but I did.
+I passed the California Bar Exam and became a licensed attorney in 2014.”

-I hope this brief bio helps you understand a little bit about me and where I have come from.
-My resume is also available on the website.
-If you have any questions regarding my experience or qualifications, you can contact me by phone, email or Facebook.
+“I hope this brief bio helps you understand a little bit about me and where I come from.
+As I said above, trust is key in an attorney-client relationship.
+As you attorney, you can rely on me to give you the straight answers, even if it’s not what you want to hear.
+If you have any questions regarding my experience or qualifications, you can contact me by phone or email.
+Thank you.